About SaneTwain

 A region can be deleted by moving the mouse over one of its borders, and pressing the right mouse button.
 A pop-up window will show (see image on the right) from which you can select the Delete option.

-After selecting the regions you want to scan, press the scan button () to scan those areas.
+After selecting the regions you want to scan, press the scan button (Scan button) to scan those areas.
 When using ScanImage a file selection dialog box will appear asking for the name of the image (when scanning a single region) or the basename of the image when scanning multiple regions.
+Here you can also choose to save as PNG, JPEG or BMP format.
 The basename will be appended by a sequence number for each region.
+For single scans, a popup will be shown to ask if an existing filename may be overwritten.
+If not, a new file selection dialog will be shown; select a new filename, or select Cancel to cancel the scan.
+For multiscans, if for one or more sequence numbers the file aready exists, the sequence is incremented until a "free" filename is found.

 Curve input window

-Curve input window For numeric options which can have multiple values (most notably gamma correction tables), a special curve input window is available.
-These options have a curve button () as input component.
+For numeric options which can have multiple values (most notably gamma correction tables), a special curve input window is available.
+These options have a curve button (Gamma button) as input component.
 When you press the button, a separate window will open.
 The idea behind the window is that for each value on the X axis, the "curve value" at the Y axis is used as the X'th value of the option.

 By using the buttons at the top of the window, three pre-defined curves can be selected, or a "gamma curve" can be drawn, using a specific gamma value.
 After selecting one of the pre-defined curves, the curve can be modified by dragging on of the red handles to a new position, or by clicking on the curve between two red handles, which will insert a new handle.